iamyoganathan/portfolio/DEPLOYMENT.md

    - Follow Vercel's instructions to update DNS records

 3. **Free subdomain alternative**
-   - Use Vercel's free subdomain: `your-name.vercel.app`
+   - Use Vercel's free subdomain: `your-name.vercel.app` or custom domain like `yoganathan.dev`
    - Or request custom subdomain in Vercel settings

 ---